Madaari (2016 film): Marketing

 The first look poster of the film was unveiled through Twitter by Irrfan Khan and later the teaser of the film was revealed on YouTube on 10 May 2016.
 The trailer was released by T-Series on 11 May 2016 on YouTube.

-Critical reception
+Reception

 On Rotten Tomatoes, the film has an approval rating of 78% based on 9 reviews, and an average rating of 7.6/10.